Don Lane (politician): Plot against Commissioner Whitrod

 Police Officer Vincent Murphy (who was also on the Police Union Executive), was originally a critic of Ray Whitrod, but had been put in charge of a squad in Fortitude Valley called the Marauders, who had been set a task to clean up the number of assaults and road accidents in the Valley.
 Murphy later sent Whitrod a letter noting that sometime in 1972, when he was operating a one man patrol in the Hamilton area, he drove along Langside Road and noticed Don Lane in the back yard.
 Lane motioned Murphy over, saying he wanted to talk.
 Lane asked Vince whether he would join a small group of people including himself, Terry Lewis, and Tony Murphy to get rid of Ray Whitrod.
-Vince said no he wouldn’t, and Lane abruptly stopped the conversation.
+Vince said no he would not, and Lane abruptly stopped the conversation.

 In 1970, when Whitrod became Commissioner, he got all the major factions offside immediately.
 He gave a speech to the legal fraternity saying he would prefer to hire all new police, enraging both the police unions and the media savvy Criminal Investigations Branch.
 He also enraged the Catholic Officers when, in his weekly update he included sermons preaching against aspects of the Catholic faith.
 Whitrod also announced that he transferred Special Branch Chief Leo De Lange after 20 years in charge of the branch, and that he was breaking the branch up, which provoked the Government to override the decision and maintain the Special Branch.
 Whitrod had been furious that the Premier was being fed info from the Special Branch, specifically by Don Lane (who denied any specific contact with the Premier).